 How much Turkey Breast per Person?

-If you’re using a boneless turkey breast for this recipe, purchase about 3/4 pound of turkey per person.
+If you’re using a boneless turkey breast for this recipe, please just purchase about 3/4 pound of turkey per person.

 a photo of a grilled turkey breast, sliced on a white platter